poloyacero/justclean-tower/README.md

+INSTALL Redis in your machine for caching purposes

 create a config json file with the following environment variables and add the necessary values as for this task, file is nodemon.json as this works with nodemon package.